kontent-ai/gatsby-starter/README.md

 ### Use Gatsby CLI

-Make sure you have Gatsby CLI installed via `npm list -g gatsby-cli`.
-If not, you can install CLI via `npm install --global gatsby-cli`.
+Make sure you have Gatsby CLI installed via `yarn global list`.
+If not, you can install CLI via `yarn add global gatsby-cli`.

 Then, navigate to your projects directory and run `gatsby new [subdirectory name] https://github.com/Kentico/gatsby-starter-kentico-cloud`.
 Replace `[subdirctory name]` with your project directory's name.
 The CLI tool will essentially do three things:

-* create a subdirectory
+- create a subdirectory
-* clone the starter site codefiles into that subdirectory
+- clone the starter site codefiles into that subdirectory
-* run `npm install` to get all dependencies for you
+- run `yarn install` to get all dependencies for you

 ### Clone or fork the repo

 [Clone](https://git-scm.com/docs/git-clone) or [fork](https://hub.github.com/hub-fork.1.html) this repo.
 Once it's done, navigate to the [app's root directory](https://github.com/Kentico/gatsby-starter-kentico-cloud) and run:

-`npm install`
+`yarn install`

 ### Run the starter site

 Now, run:

-`npm run develop` (or `gatsby develop`, should you have the Gatsby CLI installed)
+`yarn run develop` (or `gatsby develop`, should you have the Gatsby CLI installed)

 This will bootstrap the site, build all static pages and start the site at http://localhost:8000 .
 You'll also be able to test arbitrary GraphQL queries in the GraphiQL interface via http://localhost:8000/___graphql.